lord/backtalk/readme.md

 srv.listen("127.0.0.1");
 ```

+## Why SEE instead of websockets?

+- SSE works automatically over our existing SSL
+- SSE works over HTTP/2.
+Websockets does not.
+- SSE has reconnection and message replay/catchup built in to it automatically
+- websockets supports requests in both directions, but we can just AJAX it
+  - we'd worry about AJAX overhead, but thanks to HTTP/2, that's not a concern
+- once Hyper supports HTTP/2, we'll have built-in multiplexing over a single TCP connection handled by the browser

 ## Things

 - `Resource` is an object that receives requests.
 Usually corresponds to a particular type of object.
 Allows adding hooks.